Special day named after Country Music Legend Slim Lehart

-Wheeling, WV (WTRF)-It’s a success story of a music legend who’s planted his roots in Wheeling and made it big.
+Wheeling, W.Va.
+(WTRF)-It’s a success story of a music legend who’s planted his roots in Wheeling and made it big.

 You may know him as “The Wheeling Cat”.
 It’s been a longtime coming, but the city of Wheeling isn’t letting a man of his talents go unnoticed.

-Lehart’s been in the spotlight for all kinds of recognition, but Mayor Glenn Elliott honors him in a special way today, which also happens to be his birthday!
+Slim Lehart’s been in the spotlight for all kinds of recognition, but Mayor Glenn Elliott honored him in a special way Friday, which also happened to be his birthday!

 The life Slim Lehart has led is certainly one for the books, so much so that a day is named after him.